-Update the Management Server with a New Gateway Address
+Update the Management Server with a New Gateway Firebox Address

-When you use the WatchGuard Server Center Setup Wizard to set up your Management Server, you use the IP address of the gateway Firebox that protects the Management Server from the Internet.
-This same IP address is used as the Certificate Revocation List (CRL) Distribution IP address.
-If you want to change the IP address on your gateway Firebox, you must first change the CRL Distribution IP address on your Management Server, and update all managed devices with this information.
-If you do not do this, you cannot keep a connection to each of your managed devices.
+When you use the WatchGuard Server Center Setup Wizard to set up your Management Server, you specify the IP address of the gateway Firebox that protects the Management Server from the Internet.
+When the Management Server Setup Wizard is complete, your managed devices connect to the Management Server at the gateway Firebox IP address.
+This IP address is also the Certificate Revocation List (CRL) Distribution IP address.
+If you change the IP address of your gateway Firebox, to enable your managed devices to connect to the Management Server at the new gateway Firebox IP address, you must change the CRL Distribution IP address on your Management Server, and update all managed devices with this information.
+If you do not do this, your managed devices cannot connect to the Management Server.

 If you have managed Branch Office VPN (BOVPN) tunnels configured on your Management Server, and the gateway Firebox is the endpoint in any of these tunnels, you must remove those VPN tunnels before you start this procedure.
-When you are done with this procedure, you must create the VPN tunnels again.
+When you complete this procedure, you must create the VPN tunnels again.

 From the Management Server computer: